saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 <!--
-1. What advantages do JavaScript Frameworks such a Cypress, paired with Sauce Labs Sauce Control provide?
+1. What advantages do JavaScript Frameworks such a Cypress, paired with Sauce Labs Testrunner Toolkit provide?
 a.
 You can easily take code from any framework and parse it into the Sauce Labs proprietary test framework language and run your tests more easily
 b.
 You can quickly access a test environment that makes it easy to start running your Cypress (or other non-Webdriver based) tests on Sauce Labs*
 c.
 You can quickly get sample code for a Cypress tests that will automatically be run on Sauce Labs without any setup